LME email template

-Waitrose, the Co-op, Aldi, Marks & Spencer, Sainsbury’s, Morrisons, Tesco & now Asda have all said they won't sell chlorinated chicken or hormone injected beef even if the UK agrees a trade deal with the US which allows them to be imported.
+Waitrose, the Co-op, Aldi, Marks & Spencer, Sainsbury’s, Morrisons, Tesco, Asda & now Iceland have all said they won't sell chlorinated chicken or hormone injected beef even if the UK agrees a trade deal with the US which allows them to be imported.
 I ask that you please join them.

 Optional add ons